 Sara is a Chartered Clinical Psychologist who completed her doctoral training at Salomons Centre, part of Canterbury Christ Church University in 2003.
-Since qualifying, she has worked in the NHS with adults presenting with complex difficulties and for 6 years was part of a psychosis service.
+Since qualifying, she has worked for the NHS with adults presenting with complex difficulties and for 6 years was part of a psychosis service.
 She is currently part of a small team providing psychological support to staff in physical healthcare settings.

 Doctorate in Clinical Psychology

 Life is a journey with many twists and turns and we can all struggle at various times along the way.
 Mostly we can get by with the support of family and/or friends, but there may be times when this is not enough and we need the support of a trained empathic and non-judgemental professional to help us get back on track or change course.
 I believe that we all deserve to live well and fulfil our potential.